edwardsmoses/edwardsmoses.com/_data/blog/2022-09-10-unit-testing-of-firestore-rules.md

 });
 ```

-Let's get started on the test-cases.
+Let's get started on the test cases.

 #### 1. Users should only be able to update their own document and not others

 The related rule:

 ```javascript
 match /users/{userId} {
       allow read: if isAuthenticated();
       allow write: if isAuthenticated() && request.auth.uid == userId